arifozcan35/personnel-tracking-system/README.md

 - *Salary Calculation:*
-    - Manager salary: **40,000 TL**
+    - Manager salary: **60,000 TL**
-    - Regular personnel salary: **30,000 TL**
+    - Regular personnel salary: **50,000 TL**
-    - **-200 TL** penalty for each invalid working day
+    - **-300 TL** penalty for each invalid working day

 - *Mail Sending:*
-    - Sending e-mails to the staff at check-in and check-out times.
+    - Sending an e-mail to the admin of the relevant staff member according to the entry time.
-    - The mail informs whether the working hour is valid and whether salary deductions have been made.
+    - In the e-mail, information is given about whether the working hours of the relevant staff member are valid and whether salary deductions have been made.

 ---